 - Shows should involve more than one production company, as the point is to gather, and learn from each other and to create awesome audio.

-On this special day for Audio Drama we would just like to take a moment to thank every person who volunteered their time, energy and enthusiasm for this project!
-This show was made entirely out of determination, schmeared with love (or was it insanity?) for nothing more than the opportunity to meet and greet some fantastic people in Audio Drama.
+On this special day for Audio Drama, we would just like to take a moment to thank every person who volunteered their time, energy, and enthusiasm for this project!
+This show is made entirely out of determination, schmeared with love (or is it insanity?) for nothing more than the opportunity to meet and greet some fantastic people in Audio Drama.